 Kantouni Traditional delicacies in Pyrgos Village for reservations + 30 2286 033474

-The excavations of Akrotiri have uncovered one of the most important prehistoric settlements of the Aegean dating back from the 4th millennium BC.
-There you will see the magnitude of the town, the multi-story buildings, its drainage system, the wall paintings, the furniture, and vessels all well-preserved due to the fact that they were covered by volcanic materials.
+The excavations of Akrotiri have uncovered one of the most important prehistoric settlements of the Aegean, dating back to the 4th millennium BC.
+There you will see the magnitude of the town, the multi-story buildings, its drainage system, the wall paintings, the furniture, and the vessels, all well-preserved due to the fact that they were covered by volcanic materials.
 The archaeological site is open to visitors daily from 10:00 to 17:00.

 7. Make an excursion to the volcano

 There are several tours operating on the island that will take you to the volcano; from there, it is a 10 min walk to the top, where you can see the active crater.
 Some other tours after the volcano take you to the island of Palaia Kameni, with the hot springs and famous mud baths.